Phoenix Municipal Stadium: Old Phoenix Municipal Stadium (1936–1963)

 The original Phoenix Municipal Stadium was located at Central and Mohave streets, near downtown Phoenix.
 The ballpark opened in 1936 and had seating for around 3,000 spectators.
 Lights were installed by 1937.

 The old stadium was used for various local baseball games, wrestling, and dog racing until 1946, when the New York Giants made arrangements to begin spring training there.
 The stadium required renovations and an injunction was filed against holding any further dog races at the stadium site to bring the Giants to town.

-The Giants played their first game against major league opposition at the old stadium on March 9, 1947, defeating the Cleveland Indians 8-7 in front of a crowd of 8,000.
+The Giants played their first game against major league opposition at the old stadium on March 9, 1947, defeating the Cleveland Indians 8–7 in front of a crowd of 8,000.
 The Phoenix Senators of the Arizona-Texas league also held games there in 1947.

 The Giants renewed their agreement in April 1947 to stay at the stadium until 1950.
 They ultimately played there until 1963, when they moved to the new stadium.

+Old Phoenix Municipal Stadium would be renamed Central Stadium, hosting roller derby, circuses and political rallies until its demolition in October 1969.